JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

   - Real-time scatter plot updates during test execution
   - Each point represents one current setpoint
   - Ideal calibration line (Y = X) can be displayed for reference
-  - Final linear regression line can be displayed after test completion
+  - Note: Plot shows data points and ideal line; no regression line is calculated

 ## Validation Rules